Fez (video game): Reception

-Reviews upon Fezs original release were "generally favorable", according to review aggregator Metacritic.
+Reviews upon Fezs original release were "generally favorable", according to review aggregator platform Metacritic.
 Later releases received "universal acclaim".
 Each release was consistently among the top-rated releases for each platform's year.
 While in development, Fez had won the 2012 GDC Independent Games Festival's Seumas McNally Grand Prize, (Note: Fez was also a finalist in Technical Excellence and an honorable mention in Excellence in Audio at the 2011 Independent Games Festival, as well as a finalist in Best Debut at the 13th Annual Game Developers Choice Awards in 2013.) the 2011 Indiecade Best in Show and Best Story/World Design, the 2011 Fantastic Arcade Audience Choice Award, and the 2008 GDC Independent Games Festival's Excellence in Visual Art.
 Eurogamer gave Fez their highest rating and named the "perfect, wordless sci-fi parable" their 2012 Game of the Year.
 Digital Spy listed Fez eighth in its Best Games of 2012, ahead of high-budget games like Call of Duty: Black Ops 2 and Halo 4.
 Fez was chosen as the 2012 game of the year by Diamond Trust of London developer Jason Rohrer and Halo 4 lead game designer Scott Warner.
 During the 16th Annual D.I.C.E.
 Awards, the Academy of Interactive Arts & Sciences nominated Fez for "Downloadable Game of the Year".
 The Windows PC port was Metacritic's tenth best-reviewed video game of 2013.
 Jake Kleinman of Inverse called it one of the best indie games of all time.
 Metacritic ranks Fez within its 500 best games of all time.
 (Note: Metacritic also ranks Fez among its top 100 highest-rated Xbox 360 games, top 100 PC games, and top 30 PlayStation 4 games.)